Counseling and Student Development Center

-From left to right: Ms. Shawnda Sanford, Staff Assistant; Dr. Serena Butler-Johnson, Psychologist; Dr. Sislena Ledbetter, Director; Dr. Sirajul Hasan, Psychiatric Resident/Therapy Trainee; Claire Holland, Psychology Doctoral Student & Psychotherapy Extern; Maxwell Brooks, Psychology Doctoral Student & Psychotherapy Extern; Jackie Pembleton, M.Psy., Psychology Doctoral Student & Psychotherapy Extern, Dr. Jill Fay, Psychologist.
+From left to right: Ms. Shawnda Sanford, Staff Assistant; Dr. Serena Butler-Johnson, Director Dr. Sislena Ledbetter, Associate Vice President of Student Affairs; Dr. Sirajul Hasan, Psychiatric Resident/Therapy Trainee; Claire Holland, Psychology Doctoral Student & Psychotherapy Extern; Maxwell Brooks, Psychology Doctoral Student & Psychotherapy Extern; Jackie Pembleton, M.Psy., Psychology Doctoral Student & Psychotherapy Extern, Dr. Jill Fay, Psychologist.

 Dr. Jill Fay

 Dr. Fay is a licensed psychologist, providing psychotherapy services to students, and also serves as the Program Coordinator for the Counseling and Student Development Center, focusing on student wellness and retention.
 Prior to joining the Counseling and Student Development at UDC in 2014, Dr. Fay provided psychotherapy at several universities, having completed her postdoctoral training at Georgetown University, her predoctoral internship at the University of North Carolina—Chapel Hill, and an externship at Roosevelt University in Chicago.

 Dr. Fay received her Doctorate in Clinical Psychology (Psy.D.) from the Adler School of Professional Psychology in Chicago and her Bachelor of Arts in Psychology from the University of Michigan in Ann Arbor, MI.
 Dr. Fay's clinical interests include identity development, relationship issues, adjustment-related concerns, trauma, and grief and loss.